Circuitscape/SpatialGraphs.jl/docs/src/examples.md

 ## Habitat Corridor Mapping

-In this example, we'll map a habitat corridor in cnetral Maryland.
+In this example, we'll map a habitat corridor in central Maryland.
 We'll use SpatialGraphs.jl to convert the landscape into a graph, then calculate cost distances, and finally convert the result back into a raster to display a least cost corridor in space.